Toyota Tacoma & Honda Element Now available!

 How much is a Catalytic Converter for a Prius?

-This does not include gaskets, hardware and 02 sensor which attach to the assembly.
+This does not include gaskets, hardware, and O2 sensors which attach to the assembly.
 In the event that your catalytic converter is stolen, you would need to replace these additional parts as well.

 4 Flanged bolts - $21.16